Ellie Goulding: Social issues

 Goulding is also a supporter for helping the homeless.
 Goulding has frequently contributed to the BBC's annual charity telethon Children in Need in the UK.
-In 2013, Goulding's track "How Long Will I Love You" was the official single for the 2013 Children in Need campaign.
-She has performed in the annual charity concerts for the "Streets of London" charity event at the Royal Albert Hall from years 2014 to 2018 consecutively.
+In 2013, Goulding's track "How Long Will I Love You" was the official single for the Children in Need 2013 campaign.
+She has performed in the annual charity concerts for the "Streets of London" charity event at the Royal Albert Hall in London from years 2014 to 2018 consecutively.
 On 24 December 2015, Goulding volunteered in central London at the Marylebone Project to help end homelessness and to assist in the elimination of the stereotype associated with the homeless population.
 She said, "It's that stigma of what a homeless person is — they abuse drugs or abuse alcohol.
 It's just not true, some people come from very normal backgrounds, very normal situations and something goes wrong.
 It can happen to all of us."
 As a patron of the Marylebone Project, Goulding attended the opening of a 24-hour drop-in centre for homeless women in London in November 2021.

 Environment

-On 15 November 2014, Goulding joined the charity group Band Aid 30 along with other British and Irish pop acts, recording a new version of the track "Do They Know It's Christmas?" at Sarm West Studios in Notting Hill, London, to raise money for the 2014 Ebola crisis in West Africa.

-In 2016, Goulding used her platform to champion environmental causes, which includes working with organizations like the World Wildlife Fund.
+On 15 November 2014, Goulding joined the charity supergroup Band Aid 30 along with other British and Irish pop acts, recording a new version of the track "Do They Know It's Christmas?" at Sarm West Studios in Notting Hill, London, to raise money for the Western African Ebola epidemic.
+In 2016, Goulding used her platform to champion environmental causes, which includes working with organisations like the World Wildlife Fund (WWF).
 During the 2016 Earth Hour event, Goulding urged people to share the hashtag #MakeClimateMatter on social medias, with the purpose of show governments, that the public's support for strong climate action.

 In 2018, Goulding joined the United Nations Foundation as a Global Ambassador.
-In April 2019, Goulding and American musician Steven Price created an original song titled "In This Together" for David Attenborough's environmental documentary series Our Planet.
+In April 2019, Goulding and the American musician Steve Price created an original song titled "In This Together" for David Attenborough's environmental documentary series Our Planet.
 In October 2019, Goulding was one of the 2,000 activists from 190 countries who spoke at the One Young World global forum, which addressed urgent global issues such as climate change, among others.
-In 2022, Goulding called out then-Prime Minister Liz Truss on Twitter, urging her to take a serious stance on the climate crisis.
+In 2022, Goulding called out the then-Prime Minister Liz Truss on Twitter, urging her to take a serious stance on the climate crisis.
 In 2023, Goulding decided that her next album would feature eco-friendly packaging.
-Her fifth studio album, Higher Than Heaven, saw multiple delays due to difficulties sourcing sustainable materials for the album's physical formats., but eventually was released.
+Her fifth studio album, Higher Than Heaven, saw multiple delays due to difficulties sourcing sustainable materials for the album's physical formats, but eventually was released.

 After seven years, Goulding stepped down from her role as a Global Goodwill Ambassador for the United Nations Environment Programme in 2024.